Roller-milled white enriched flour: Flour enrichment

 In the 1930s and 1940s, specific deficiency disease syndromes were first identified and documented in the United States.
 In order to improve the nutritional status of the population, in 1941 the FDA established a standard of identity for any flour labeled as enriched.
-These standards have been amended over the years, but they continue as the basis for the addition of thiamin, niacin, riboflavin, folic acid, and iron, with the addition of calcium as optional.
+These standards have been amended over the years, but they continue as the basis for the addition of thiamine, niacin, riboflavin, folic acid, and iron, with the addition of calcium as optional.
 Under this regulation, fortification of flour and bread products is not mandatory, but if a product is labeled as enriched, it must meet the standards of identity described in the FDA regulations.
 The National Labeling Education Act of 1990 provided for federal preemption of standards of identity, nullifying any state laws that made enrichment of flour and bread products mandatory.